pravega/flink-connectors/documentation/src/docs/table-api.md

 # Table Connector
 The Flink connector library for Pravega provides a table source and table sink for use with the Flink Table API.
 The Table API provides a unified API for both the Flink streaming and batch environment.
 See the below sections for details.

-> We have deprecated `FlinkPravegaJsonTableSource` and `FlinkPravegaJsonTableSink` implementation and replaced it with [ConnectorDescriptor](https://github.com/apache/flink/blob/master/flink-libraries/flink-table-common/src/main/java/org/apache/flink/table/descriptors/ConnectorDescriptor.java) / [TableFactory](https://github.com/apache/flink/blob/master/flink-libraries/flink-table-common/src/main/java/org/apache/flink/table/factories/TableFactory.java) based implementation introduced in Flink 1.6.
+> `FlinkPravegaJsonTableSource` and `FlinkPravegaJsonTableSink` implementation has been deprecated and replaced with [ConnectorDescriptor](https://github.com/apache/flink/blob/master/flink-libraries/flink-table-common/src/main/java/org/apache/flink/table/descriptors/ConnectorDescriptor.java) / [TableFactory](https://github.com/apache/flink/blob/master/flink-libraries/flink-table-common/src/main/java/org/apache/flink/table/factories/TableFactory.java) based implementation introduced in Flink 1.6.
 With these changes, it is possible to use the Pravega Table API either **programmatically** (using Pravega Descriptor) or **declaratively** through YAML configuration files for the SQL client.

 ## Table of Contents
 - [Table Source](#table-source)